spraddles/laravel-dusk/README.md

 - php artisan dusk tests/Browser/ExampleTest.php

 ## Output:
-- the automation can take some time depending on the amount of coins, dataranges, and intervals you have set
+- less combinations of coins, dataranges, and intervals will run faster... and vice versa
 - a new CSV file (Strategy_XXX.csv) will be created in the root directory
 - this file will be overwritten each time the test is run